crystallabs/crysterm/README.md

 Benoit de Chezelles (@bew).)

-Crysterm closely follows Blessed, and copies of Blessed's comments have been included in Crysterm's sources for easier correlation and search between code, files and features.
+Crysterm closely follows Blessed, and copies of Blessed's comments have been included in Crysterm's sources for easier correlation and search between code, files, and features.
 A copy of Blessed's repository also exists in [docelic/blessed-clean](https://github.com/docelic/blessed-clean).
 It is a temporary repository in which files are deleted after their contents are reviewed and discarded or implemented in Crysterm.